Don't Give Up the Ship: How The Commodore Perry Flag Inspired American Bravery & Tenacity

 This popular slogan can be found on the Commodore Perry Flag, which was created during the War of 1812, much like another indispensable symbol of American culture – “The Star Spangled Banner.”
 It’s also the product of a compelling personal story that has almost universally been forgotten in the 200 years since the Second American Revolution of 1812.

 The War of 1812 is one of the least studied eras of American history.
 If Americans know anything about the War of 1812, they know that British and Canadian forces burned down the White House.
 Some might have heard that the New England states planned secession during this period, and that this plot essentially led to the end of the Federalists as a national party.
-So what was the War of 1812?
+Don't give up the ship is actually attributed to the War of 1812.

 It started as a conflict over shipping, but what it was really about was the British Empire attempting to reassert dominance over the former colonies.
 Until the War of 1812 concluded, the British viewed the nascent American nation in much the same way China views Taiwan – a renegade colony that can mostly be left alone due to its insignificance, but will eventually be brought to heel.